lorin/availability-reading/README.md

 * The top priority for improving system availability is to reduce administrative mistakes by making self-configured systems with minal maintenance and minimal operator interaction. p12

-* A way to improve aailability is to install proven hardware and software, and then leave it alone. p13
+* A way to improve availability is to install proven hardware and software, and then leave it alone. p13

 * If you consider an industrial sofwtare system which has gone through structured design, design reviews, quality assurance, alpha test, beta test, and months or